emmasuzuki/EasyForm/README.md

 ###EasyTextInputLayout
 EasyTextInputLayout extends TextInputLayout.
 Similar to EasyEditText, this applies an error message by built-in `setError()`.
 EasyTextInputLayout adds EditText automatically, so unlike you do with TextInputLayout, you do not have to add EditText as a child.

-All properties from EasyEditText can be applied for EasyTextInputLayout and additionally there are a few more that you can set.
+All properties from EasyFormEditText can be applied for EasyTextInputLayout and additionally there are a few more that you can set.

 ####Properties
 android:inputType: EasyTextInputLayout bypass android's inputType to EditText.